Travel Guide for Yemen

 Air

-It is possible to fly to Yemen from Cairo directly into Seiyun in the Hadramout region of eastern Yemen.
+It is now only possible to fly to Yemen from Cairo or Jeddah directly into Seiyun in the Hadramout region of eastern Yemen.
 This is with Yemenia and can be booked directly through us.
 It is still not possible for foreigners to fly directly into the capital Sana’a.

 While it is still not possible to visit Sana’a and the western region, the east of Yemen has some true gems to showcase.
 The geological beauty of Wadi Do’an and the coloured buildings are a must see.